sonlain/House-Price-Prediction/README.md

 # House Price Prediction

- House Price Prediction (Linear Regression with Multiple Variable)
+Linear Regression with Multiple Variable.
+Gradient Descent is used to minimize cost Function